Around the World in 80 Days (1956 film): Soundtrack and home media

 The soundtrack was commercially released on vinyl and audio tape.
 Two CD versions were released as well, including a digital remastering of the original Decca album on MCA in the 1980s and an expanded version with extra tracks on the Hit Parade Records label in Canada in 2007.
-There was also a model kit of the balloon, a board game, and a Dell Comics adaptation.
+There was also a model kit from Adams of the balloon, a board game, and a Dell Comics adaptation.
 A Cantinflas puppet was released separately, dressed in an outfit similar to the Passepartout costume.

 The DVDs for Around the World in 80 Days include four hours of supplemental material, in addition to the restored three-hour wide-screen presentation.
 Included on one of the disks is a documentary film, about 50 minutes long, about Michael Todd.

 Theme parks

-Alton Towers theme park in England had a dark boat ride based on the film operating between 1981–1993.
+Alton Towers theme park in England had a dark boat ride based on the film operating between 1981 and 1993.

 Worlds of Fun theme park in Kansas City, Missouri was inspired by the book and film.
 "Worlds of Fun was designed to take visitors on a global adventure, featuring themed areas representing different parts of the world, such as Scandinavia, Africa, Europa, East Asia, and Americana."
 A model of the steamboat Henrietta was built and operated as the entrance to the park during its first twenty years.